Barranbinja language: Phonemic inventory

 The phonemic inventory is very similar to Muruwari, although the relative paucity of data means that the status of many phonemes is not clear (in round brackets).

 All phonemes except those with a star (*) may be word-initial.

 Phonotactics

 Nearly all words end in a vowel, though there are some rare occurrences of word-final -ny and -n, which is in stark contrast with neighbouring Muruwari and Ngiyambaa, where word-final nasals and approximants are very common.
-Oates speculates that this may be he result of influence from Paakantyi and other western languages, which also display a preference for word-final vowels.
+Oates speculates that this may be the result of influence from Paakantyi and other western languages, which also display a preference for word-final vowels.